Skip to content

 Too leaky

 A waveform with a peaked, triangular appearance suggests that there is a significant leak around the tracheal tube.
-An air leak can also have other appearances on the capnogram including sudden drops in the waveform and a stepped appearance to phase 3.
+An air leak can also have other appearances on the capnogram, including sudden drops in the waveform and a stepped appearance in phase 3.

 A picture of the capnography trace looks triangular if there is a cuff leak

-Capnography can also detect a variety of other abnormalities, but some are more relevant to anaesthesia.
+Capnography can also detect various other abnormalities, but some are more relevant to anaesthesia.

 The hats and caps of capnography